IkiliagwuC/intermediate-python-projects/README.md

 # intermediate-python-projects

-Collection of intermediate python projects I code from now on
+Collection of intermediate python projects that I have coded